 President honours Amitabh Bachchan with Dadasaheb Phalke Award

-President Ram Nath Kovind on Sunday presented megastar Amitabh Bachchan with the Dadasaheb Phalke Award, Indian cinema's highest honor, in a special ceremony at the Rashtrapati Bhawan here.
+President Ram Nath Kovind on Sunday presented megastar Amitabh Bachchan with the Dadasaheb Phalke Award, Indian cinema's highest honour, in a special ceremony at the Rashtrapati Bhavan here.
 Bachchan was earlier supposed to receive the honour at the National Film Awards ceremony last Monday, but the actor was unable to attend the event due to ill health.

-Information & Broadcasting Minister Prakash Javadekar had announced at the awards that the Hindi cinema veteran will be bestowed with the honor in a special ceremony hosted by the President on Sunday.
-The award, named after Dhundiraj Govind Phalke who is revered as the Father of Indian cinema, was instituted in 1969, the year Bachchan made his debut in the Hindi film industry with "Saat Hindustani" .
+Information & Broadcasting Minister Prakash Javadekar had announced at the awards that the Hindi cinema veteran will be bestowed with the honour in a special ceremony hosted by the President on Sunday.
+The award, named after Dhundiraj Govind Phalke who is revered as the Father of Indian cinema, was instituted in 1969, the year Bachchan made his debut in Hindi film industry with "Saat Hindustani".

-President Kovind is hosting a high-tea for all the winners at this residence on Sunday.
+President Kovind hosted a high-tea for all the winners at his residence on Sunday.
+Later in the evening Abhishek Bachchan took to Instagram to congratulate his father.

+"My inspiration.
+My hero.
+Congratulations Pa on the Dadasaheb Phalke Award.
+We are all so proud of you.
+Love you," he wrote.
 In a career spanning five decades, Bachchan has stayed at the top, surprising fans with memorable performances film after film.

 The movie established him as the 'Angry Young Man', a persona created by scriptwriters Salim Khan and Javed Akhtar, that embodied the frustrations and disappoinments of that generation.
 He channelled the avatar in films such as "Deewar" , "Sholay" , "Mr Natwarlal", "Lawaaris" , "Muqaddar Ka Sikandar" , "Trishul", "Shakti" and "Kaala Patthar".